antonmi/ALF/README.md

 ### DeadEnd

-IP won't propagate further.
+Event won't propagate further.
 It's used alongside with the `Clone` component to avoid duplicate IPs in output

 ```elixir
 dead_end(:dead_end)